 Savannahs resemble their distant relatives, the Bengal, in their intelligence.
 They, too, are likely to learn how to open doors and turn on faucets.
 They love to be as high up as possible and may spend time on the top of the refrigerator, the tops of open doors, or tall cabinets.
 Cat trees and window seats can help channel their energies towards safe perches.

 Savannah Cats are a relatively recent breed, and sellers focus on the generation number of the kittens they produce in their marketing.
 If you’re in the market for the Savannah, you may see a number with a capital F in front of it, like F1, F2, F3, and so forth.
 F1 means this is the first generation away from a Serval, or, in other words, this is a kitten who had one Serval parent.
 F2 is the second generation away.
 One grandparent (or two, if this is a Savannah/Savannah cross kitten) was a Serval.
-The generations go on from there, and any time there’s a Savannah to Savannah cross, there will be a higher percentage of Serval blood in the kitten.
+The generations go on from there, and any time there’s a Savannah-to-Savannah cross, there will be a higher percentage of Serval blood in the kitten.
 When you get to the fifth and sixth generations away from Serval, Savannahs have a temperament more like a typical active house cat than an exotic.

 History Of The Savannah

 The first Savannah was created from an accidental breeding between a domestic cat and an African Serval.
-Her owner named the kitten Savannah, eventually becoming the breed’s name.
+Her owner named the kitten Savannah, which eventually became the breed’s name.
 Savannah’s next owner hoped she could have kittens, but often, hybrids are infertile.
 Savannah did have several litters of kittens when bred to domestic males, and an article about her caught the attention of a breeder interested in creating a new spotted cat.
 He purchased Savannah’s only female kitten and partnered with another breeder to continue developing the breed.

 Savannah Bengal Mix